batorlancs/ChromaSkin/README.md

     - Preview changes
     - Save your customized theme

-> [!TIP] Use the color picker's eyedropper tool to sample colors from anywhere on your screen to fine-tune any UI element
+> **🖱️ Tip:** Use the color picker's eyedropper tool to sample colors from anywhere on your screen to fine-tune any UI element

+> **⚠️ Important:** ChromaSkin uses VS Code's global color customizations.
+If you have existing custom color settings, they may be overwritten when applying a theme.
+If you haven't customized these settings before, this won't affect you.
+(In case your settings are overwritten, you can recover them using the "⋯" -> "Export Original Settings" menu option)

 ## 🎨 Theme Generator Preview